 Point transfers to airline miles

-You can transfer Hyatt points to airline miles, starting with 5,000 Hyatt points minimum.
-Additional points can be converted in 1,250 increments.
+You can transfer Hyatt points to airline miles, starting with a minimum of 5,000 Hyatt points.
+Additional points can be converted in increments of 1,250.
 You’ll also earn bonus miles when you convert 50,000 or more points.

 - 5000 Hyatt points = 4,000 Aeromexico® kilometers.
 With 10,000 bonus kilometers, 50,000 Hyatt points = 50,000 kilometers.